Frequently Asked Questions

 • provide postpartum recovery guidance back to your goals including exercise, return to running, strength training, yoga and Pilates

-Many insurance companies have coverage for virtual physiotherapy appointments due to COVID-19 precautions, however you are encouraged to contact your company directly to check.
+Many insurance companies have coverage for virtual physiotherapy appointments since COVID-19 began in March 2020, however you are encouraged to contact your company directly to check.

 5. What happens during an initial assessment?

 Initial assessments are currently virtual which allows your pelvic health physiotherapist to assess your needs, concerns and begin addressing your physiotherapy goals.
 During your assessment, your physiotherapist will be able to discuss if an in-person appointment is recommended and if having an internal pelvic floor exam could help address your symptoms.